 Completing a life-saving review of the ACLS algorithm is the best way to reduce the mortality risk among those under your care when cardiac arrest or a cardiovascular health care emergency, including stroke, strikes.
-According to the American Heart Association (AHA), more than 350,000 Americans suffer out-of-hospital arrest annually, as well as 209,000 people that suffer cardiac arrest in the hospital.
-Yet, as few as 12 percent survive, depending on where arrest occurred.
+According to the International Liaison Committee on Resuscitation (ILCOR), more than 350,000 Americans suffer out-of-hospital arrest annually, as well as 209,000 people that suffer cardiac arrest in the hospital.
+Yet, as few as 12 percent survive, depending on where the arrest occurred.
 These statistics reveal the importance of staying atop the algorithm and its best practices.

 Since each minute between entering arrest and the initiation of CPR and ACLS increases risk of poor outcomes, staying atop ACLS standards will help you save lives.
 Unfortunately, the stress associated with working in health care facilities can make staying updated difficult at best, so health care providers should complete a review of the algorithm often and follow a few best practices to commit it to memory.

 Key Highlights of the ACLS Algorithm for Cardiac Issues

 The ACLS algorithm includes detailed recommendations for the treatment of acute coronary syndrome, bradycardia with a pulse, and tachycardia with a pulse.
 The algorithms vary slightly but all advise common actions, including: